 For many people, Chinese food is automatically associated with take-out or weekend trips to a dim sum joint, but oriental cuisine is not just for eating out.
-With these delicious Chinese Instant Pot recipes, you can recreate the flavor experience in your own kitchen and in the process, avoid any unnecessary additives or MSG.
+With these delicious Instant Pot Chinese recipes, you can recreate the flavor experience in your own kitchen and in the process, avoid any unnecessary additives or MSG.

 From succulent beef and broccoli to sticky pork belly and fluffy fried rice, Chinese dishes are both full of flavor and nourishing, especially those heavy in nutrient-dense foods like veggies, meats, seafood and broths.
 While the take-out versions may often seem unhealthy with too much sodium and deep-frying, making these recipes at home is one way of controlling what goes in.
 The best part is, you’ll be surprised how easy they can be, especially thanks to the mighty Instant Pot.

 We have put together some of our favourite Chinese recipes that you can make in a pressure cooker.
 Go and check out these blogs as well for more Instant Pot inspiration.
-There are a variety of meat, rice and vegetable dishes, including stews and soups.
+There is a variety of meat, rice and vegetable dishes, including stews and soups.
 We hope you enjoy them!
 Tell us in the comments your personal favourites to make in the Instant Pot.

 1. Char Siu (Chinese BBQ Pork) from Pressure Cook Recipes